Docs » Practice reliability with Splunk Observability Cloud and the Splunk platform » Measure and alert on SLIs

 To learn more about when to use Synthetic Monitoring in a scenario, see Scenario: Monitor the performance of a user-facing application.

 Alerting on synthetic testing makes Synthetic Monitoring actionable for your development and dev ops teams.
 Set up browser tests and uptime tests to monitor your site or application at the frequency you prefer.
 Each test captures a set of metrics each time it runs.
-To set up alerts that notify you when tests fail, see Set up detectors and alerts in Splunk Synthetic Monitoring.
+To set up alerts that notify you when tests fail, see Detectors and alerts.